Back to Parish & Company Home Page

 Note that the "balanced" average is 50 percent stock and stock funds, yet the balanced range could be anywhere from 40 percent to 60 percent stock and stock funds.

-3) Long Term Perspective: Parish & Company is focused upon long term asset growth based upon identifying a risk profile in line with each specific client's objectives and risk profile.
+3) Long Term Perspective: Parish & Company is focused upon long term asset growth based upon identifying an investment allocation in line with each specific client's objectives and risk profile.
 It is important to note; however, that returns can vary greatly from year to year.
 For example, in 1974 the overall stock market declined 28 percent followed by a 38 percent increase in 1975.
 Therefore, Parish & Company makes no representation guaranteeing a specific return in any given year.
 In addition, it is to be expected that some years will result in declines in value.

 4) Fees: Fees are billed quarterly based upon the previous quarter ending total assets under management.
-The annual management fee is .75 percent of assets.
+The annual management fee is .75 percent of assets or .1875 percent quarterly.
 Therefore, if client assets grow 10 percent, growth net of fees will be 9.25 percent.
 Similarly, if client assets decline 10 percent, the decline will be 10.75 percent net of fees.
 Such fees will be paid directly to Parish & Company from the client account upon submission of an invoice to the custodian and, unless otherwise agreed upon, reflected on the January, April, July and October monthly statements.
+Parish & Company also provides a detailed accounting of fees in addition to a quarterly projected fee going forward.

 No other fees are accepted either directly or indirectly from any provider of investment products.
-No soft dollar fees, no 12B-1, no front load or back load fees, etc. In addition, as of March 2010, no Parish & Company client has ever paid a load on a mutual fund.
+No soft dollar fees, no 12B-1, no front load or back load fees, etc. In addition, no Parish & Company client has ever paid a load on a mutual fund.

 5) Custodian Firm: The determination of where clients maintain there accounts is very important and Parish & Company regularly reviews leading custodians ranging from TD Ameritrade to Vanguard.
 Based upon a broad mix of factors including diversity of investment products, absence of conflicts of interest, fees and the strength of internal controls and compliance matters, TD Ameritrade is currently the firm recommended.